Alden Ehrenreich: Career

 In 2013, he starred as Ethan Wate in the film adaptation of the novel Beautiful Creatures, and appeared as Whip Taylor in Park Chan-wook's thriller film Stoker.
 He then played the stepson of Cate Blanchett in the Woody Allen-directed drama film Blue Jasmine.
 In 2016, Ehrenreich became more widely known for his co-leading role as Hobie Doyle in the Coen brothers film Hail, Caesar!, alongside a cast that included Josh Brolin and George Clooney.
 Many critics praised Ehrenreich's performance in particular.
 That same year, Ehrenreich starred in the leading role of Frank Forbes in Warren Beatty's romantic comedy-drama Rules Don't Apply.
 He then starred in The Yellow Birds with Tye Sheridan, Jack Huston, and Jennifer Aniston, which premiered at the 2017 Sundance Film Festival.

 Ehrenreich starred as Han Solo in the Star Wars anthology film Solo: A Star Wars Story (2018), following Solo's early life before the events of the original 1977 Star Wars.
 He headlined the Brave New World series on NBC, based on the 1932 novel of the same name by Aldous Huxley.

-Ehrenreich's upcoming projects include the thriller Fair Play co-starring Phoebe Dynevor, Cocaine Bear, directed by Elizabeth Banks, Oppenheimer, directed by Christopher Nolan, and will have a role in the Marvel Cinematic Universe miniseries Ironheart.
+Ehrenreich's recent projects include the thriller Fair Play co-starring Phoebe Dynevor, Cocaine Bear, directed by Elizabeth Banks, Oppenheimer, directed by Christopher Nolan, and played Ezekiel Stane in the Marvel Cinematic Universe miniseries Ironheart.

+In 2024, he joined Zach Cregger's horror thriller film Weapons (2025).
+He also joined Anton Corbijn's Switzerland, alongside Helen Mirren, and The Last Resort with Daisy Ridley.